Carlton Davis: 2018

 The Tampa Bay Buccaneers selected Davis in the second round (63rd overall) of the 2018 NFL Draft.
 Davis was the second cornerback drafted by the Tampa Bay Buccaneers in 2018 after second round pick (53rd overall) M. J. Stewart and also was the ninth cornerback drafted.
 The Buccaneers acquired this pick during a trade where they sent their 2018 third round (56th overall) pick to the New England Patriots in exchange for a third round (63rd overall) and fourth round pick (117th overall).
-The Patriots went on to draft cornerback Duke Dawson while the Buccaneers used their selections on Carlton Davis and safety Jordan Whitehead, who both were let starters and started in Super Bowl LV.
+The Patriots went on to draft cornerback Duke Dawson while the Buccaneers used their selections on Carlton Davis and safety Jordan Whitehead, who both started in Super Bowl LV.

 On May 24, 2018, the Tampa Bay Buccaneers signed Davis to a four–year, $4.39 million contract that includes $2.43 million guaranteed and a signing bonus of $1.27 million.
 Prior to the season-opener, Brent Grimes injured his groin during practice and Davis was subsequently inserted to the starting lineup in his place.

 Throughout training camp, he competed to be a starting cornerback against M. J. Stewart, Vernon Hargreaves, and Ryan Smith.
 Head coach Dirk Koetter named Davis the third cornerback on the depth chart to begin the season, behind starting cornerbacks Brent Grimes and Vernon Hargreaves.

 On September 9, 2018, Davis made his professional regular season debut and earned his first career start and recorded four combined tackles (three solo) during a 48–40 win against the New Orleans Saints.
 In Week 2, Davis recorded a season-high six solo tackles, made a pass deflection, and had his first career fumble recovery via a strip-sack by teammate Kwon Alexander on Nick Foles as the Buccaneers defeated the Philadelphia Eagles 27–21.
 He was inactive during a Week 655 loss at the Atlanta Falcons after injuring his groin.
 A knee injury caused him to miss two consecutive games (Weeks 13–14).
 In Week 16, he recorded two solo tackles and had his first career forced fumble during a 27–20 loss to the Dallas Cowboys.
 He finished his rookie season with 40 combined tackles (36 solo), four pass deflections, one forced fumble, and one fumble recovery in 13 games and 13 starts.
 On December 30, 2018, the Tampa Bay Buccaneers fired head coach Dirk Koetter after they finished the 2018 NFL season with a 5–11 record.